erikeldridge/wormwood/README.md

 # Wormwood

-Wormwood is an event-driven file rendering utility inspired by [Jekyll](https://github.com/mojombo/jekyll).
+Wormwood is an event-driven template rendering utility inspired by [Jekyll](https://github.com/mojombo/jekyll).
+It's great for rendering markdown, e.g., a README file, as you edit.

-Wormwood:
+Wormwood will:

-1. watches for changes to a template directory ( _./_ by default)
+1. watch for changes to a template directory ( _./_ by default)
-2. renders the changed files (via [Tilt](https://github.com/rtomayko/tilt))
+1. render the changed files (via [Tilt](https://github.com/rtomayko/tilt)) into a layout
-3. writes the rendered output to an output directory ( _./_ by default).
+1. write the rendered, laid-out content to an output directory ( _./_ by default).

+## Installation

+    $ gem install wormwood

 ## Usage

-1. Create a file [Tilt](https://github.com/rtomayko/tilt) knows how to render, e.g., _foo.erb_
+1. Create a file [Tilt](https://github.com/rtomayko/tilt) knows how to render, e.g., _foo.md_
-2. Create a file named "layout" in the same directory, with a Tilt-supported extension, e.g., _layout.erb_
-3. Reference _content_ in the layout, e.g., `<%= content %>`
-4. Run `wormwood`
+1. Run `wormwood`
-5. Edit _foo.erb_ and observe changes applied to _foo.html_
+1. Edit _foo.md_ and observe the creation of _foo.html_

+**Note:** Wormwood will generate a file called _&lt;layout name>.erb_ in your source directory if a file named "layout" doesn't already exist.
+Feel free to hack it.

 ## Configuration